Are you open to commissions/requests?

 Do you have any tips or of getting better at drawing?

 As many have said, keep practicing!
-But to tell you the truth, Live.
-Your.
-Life.
-I find that you create better things and better artwork by having a life and not being constrained to being a slave to art.
+I find that you create better artwork by having a life and not being constrained to it.
 Art should be fun and exciting!
 Without having experience, you'll be missing out on creating better artwork.
 As you have fun, try notice how the light hits the leafs on a Sunday afternoon, or how the color of your car is affected when there's dust on it.
 Ask yourself these questions and you'll get a better perspective on things when you create your art.
 Also, unrelated but important, TAKE BREAKS.
 Your eyes are important!
-I recently had to get glasses because I didn't take enough breaks when I stared intensely at the screen.
 You'll thank yourself later :)

 May I use your artwork for reference/wallpaper/icon/etc?